 - Junior professor with limited-term employment/limited civil service appointment (third party funded).

-Postdocs at the University of Erfurt usually have an academic or professorial contact person or mentor and are integrated into departments, the Max-Weber-Kolleg or one of the Graduate Centre.
+Postdoctorals at the University of Erfurt usually have an academic or professorial contact person or mentor and are integrated into departments, the Max-Weber-Kolleg or one of the Graduate Centre.

-In addition to the assistance for the acquisition of third-party funds or research grants as part of application and career advisoryor by a scholarship, post-doctoral students can further develop their career as a researcher with the help of the Academic Career and Qualification Programme which also includes individual coaching sessions.
-The university supports postdoctorals who (wants to) come to the University of Erfurt and those whose career development will take them away from Erfurt in a long run.
+In addition to the assistance for the acquisition of third-party funds or research grants as part of application and career advisoryor by a scholarship, postdoctoral researchers can further develop their career with the help of the Academic Career and Qualification Programme which also includes individual coaching sessions.
+The university supports postdoctorals who, (wants to) come to the University of Erfurt and those whose career development will take them away from Erfurt in a long run.